wavedotso/wave-canon/01_mental_model.md

 ## In short

-Wave gives structure to motion and thoughts.
+Wave gives structure to motion.

 What you do with it — casually or seriously, briefly or over years — is up to you and the spaces you’re part of.